bersalazar/bersalazar.github.io/posts/sum-by-david-eagleman.rst

    :height: 500
    :width: 330
    :scale: 50%

 I found out about this book thanks to Derek Sivers' blog.
 It's his highest rated book, and was really interested in it after reading its premise.

 It's in a short story format, each of them with a version explaining what happens after we die.
-They're very creative and packed with analogies to philosophical thought or existentialist proposals that don't necessarily change or get resolved after we die.
+They're unusual, creative and packed with analogies to philosophical thought or existentialist proposals that don't necessarily change or get resolved after we die.

 God is often humanised, heaven is often treated as a mundane society filled with similar vices that we endure during life and the afterlife is sometimes a multi-dimensional, uncontrollable and even insignificant existence.